dentech-floss/subscriber/README.md

-    // this Watermill router have tracing middleware added to it router := subscriber.InitTracedRouter(logger.Logger.Logger) // the *zap.Logger is wrapped like a matryoshka doll :)
+    // this Watermill router have tracing middleware added to it router := subscriber.InitTracedRouter(logger.Logger.Logger) // the *zap.Logger is wrapped like a matryoshka doll :) router.AddPlugin(plugin.SignalsHandler) // kills the router after SIGINT or SIGTERM is sent to the process

     router.AddNoPublisherHandler(
         "pubsub.Subscribe/appointment/claimed", // the name of our handler